Skip to main content

 Frequently Asked Questions

-Do I need a permit to upgrade my electrical panel in DeSoto, TX?+
+Do I need a permit to replace my electrical panel in DeSoto, TX?+

 How do I verify an electrician's license in Texas?+

-My house was built in 1978 in DeSoto — should I be worried about the wiring?+
+My DeSoto home was built in 1969 — should I be worried about aluminum wiring?+

-What's a realistic cost for a Level 2 EV charger installation in DeSoto?+
+What's a fair price for a 200-amp panel upgrade in DeSoto?+

 About this directory